-Born and raised in Cornwall, Sarah relocated to Brighton as a teenager where she embarked upon a career as a performer, which included touring around the world as one of the original founding performers of the hit show Stomp.
+Born and raised in Cornwall, Sarah relocated to Brighton as a teenager where she embarked upon a career as a performer, which included touring around the world as one of the original founding performers of the international hit show Stomp.

 Painting fast became a new creative outlet, her experimental use of oils and use of colour saw an emerging aesthetic that uniquely captures both the look and feel of the Cornish land- and seascapes that she so adores.

 â€śI am absolutely in love with the process of making a picture,â€ť Sarah explains. â€śI try to portray my emotions of energy from the Cornish landscape while conveying the sense of place and magic of my surrounds.â€ť